project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/44-geoff-burke-scaling-organic-regenerative-dairy-and-organic-kiwis-in-nz.md

 ---
-title: 44 Geoff Burke, scaling organic regenerative dairy and organic kiwis in NZ
+title: 44 Geoff Burke Scaling Organic Regenerative Dairy And Organic Kiwis In Nz
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-12-18)